mammask/GetEnv/README.md

 Introduction
 ============

 **ECADownloader** is an `R` interface for downloading data from [www.ecad.eu](www.ecad.eu).
-Using the interface of the tool the user is able to download dynamically the daily records of a set of environmmental variables and save them locally.
+Using the interface of the tool the user is able to download dynamically the daily records of a set of environmmental variables and save them locally on a relational database model.

 All the parameterizations of the tool are made through the config.yml file.
-The package is integrated with a postgresql database (other SQL languages are supported also).
+The package is integrated with a postgresql database.
 The following parameters can be adjusted:

 ```yaml
 # Default Parameters